Sore, cracked or bleeding nipples

 - change your breast pads often

-It might be less painful if you use a nipple shield.
-Talk to a lactation consultant or breastfeeding counsellor first, to make sure you’re using the shield correctly.
+It might help to use a nipple shield.
+Talk to a lactation consultant or breastfeeding counsellor first to make sure you’re using the shield correctly.

-If you’re going to use a cream or pain-relieving medicine, talk to your doctor, midwife, lactation consultant or pharmacist to make sure it’s safe for breastfeeding.
+You may use pain-relieving medicine if needed.
+Talk to your doctor, midwife, lactation consultant or pharmacist to make sure it’s safe for breastfeeding.

 How can nipple problems be prevented?